-The study of multiscale methods is significant in the modeling and numerical computation of heterogeneous media, which still remain an active field in engineering practice because of its ability to fully describe intrinsic physical processes of complex systems.
-Great progress has been made to solve multiscale problems using various strategies, which include constrained macro simulation and generalized finite element method (GFEM) \cite{BO:SIAMJNA:1983}.
-Constrained macro simulation is a micro-macro coupling interaction method, which establishes a suitable macroscopic model through solving specific microscopic problems, including homogenization method \cite{BLP:ENH:1978,A:SJMA:1992}, variational multiscale method \cite{HFMQ:CMAME:1998}, heterogeneous multiscale method \cite{EELRV:CICP:2007}, computational homogenization method \cite{OBG:CMAME:2008}, etc. The generalized finite element method was originally proposed in \cite{BO:SIAMJNA:1983}, and has been applied to solve various multiscale problems by constructing different finite element spaces.
+Research on multiscale methods is of great significance in modeling and numerically computing heterogeneous media.
+This remains an active field in engineering practice because it has the ability to fully describe the intrinsic physical processes of complex systems.
+Great progress has been made to solve multiscale problems using various strategies, which include constrained macro simulation and the generalized finite element method (GFEM) \cite{BO:SIAMJNA:1983}.
+Constrained macro simulation is a micro-macro coupling interaction method that establishes a suitable macroscopic model through solving specific microscopic problems, including the homogenization method \cite{BLP:ENH:1978,A:SJMA:1992}, the variational multiscale method \cite{HFMQ:CMAME:1998}, the heterogeneous multiscale method \cite{EELRV:CICP:2007}, the computational homogenization method \cite{OBG:CMAME:2008}, etc. The generalized finite element method was originally proposed in \cite{BO:SIAMJNA:1983} and has been applied to solve various multiscale problems by constructing different finite element spaces.
 In the multiscale finite element method (MsFEM) \cite{HE:S:2009}, the basis functions of the finite element space are constructed by solving the local problems on each coarse block incorporated with the localized microscale physical information, and the corresponding mathematical theories are also developed for the MsFEM, such as convergence analysis and the error reduction method.
-Then the generalized multiscale finite element method (GMsFEM) \cite{EGH:JCP:2013a,CCJ:LSMGMs:2016} is designed to obtain high accuracy multiscale basis functions by solving the local spectral problems on the snapshot spaces.
+Then the generalized multiscale finite element method (GMsFEM) \cite{EGH:JCP:2013a,CCJ:LSMGMs:2016} is designed to obtain high-accuracy multiscale basis functions by solving local spectral problems on snapshot spaces.
 Similarly, the multiscale spectral generalized finite element method (MS-GFEM) \cite{BLSS:CMAME:2020,MSD:SJNA:2022} is another important multiscale GFEM with local approximation spaces constructed by solving local spectral problems.
 Moreover, the localized orthogonal decomposition (LOD) method \cite{HM:SJSC:2014,MP:MC:2014} stems from the ideas of the variational multiscale method \cite{HFMQ:CMAME:1998}, and the coarse space is modified with the basis functions well approximated locally.
-These techniques have been extended and applied the thermomechanical problems, for instance, homogenization method \cite{FDCG:IJCM:2014,F:SJMA:1983,WCW:MMS:2015,GYT:IJNME:2016}, LOD \cite{MP:EMMNA:2017}, GMsFEM \cite{VS:NAIA:2017,GJW:JCAM:2023} and extended MsFEM \cite{ZYZZ:CS:2013,ZZLZ:IJMMD:2020}, etc.
+These techniques have been extended and applied to the thermomechanical and poroelastic problems, for instance, the homogenization method \cite{FDCG:IJCM:2014,F:SJMA:1983,WCW:MMS:2015,GYT:IJNME:2016}, LOD \cite{MP:EMMNA:2017,altmann2020computational}, GMsFEM \cite{brown2016generalized,VS:NAIA:2017} and extended MsFEM \cite{ZYZZ:CS:2013,ZZLZ:IJMMD:2020}, etc.